manuelitox/stats-cli/README.md

 ## Install:

-- run `yarn add stats-cli` or `npm install stats-cli --save`
+- run `yarn add @manuelitox/stats-cli` or `npm install @manuelitox/stats-cli --save`

 ## How to use:

-- By last, go to root directory of your project and run `yarn stats-cli` and start magic ✨
+- By last, go to root directory of your project and run `yarn @manuelitox/stats-cli` and start magic ✨